-Each designated airline may use surface transport modes without restrictions, together with the international air transport of passengers and cargo.
+Each designated airline may use surface transport modes together with the international air transport of passengers and cargo, subject to the laws and regulations of the Parties involved, especially regarding customs rules.

 Article 27 Computer Reservation Systems (CRS)

 Each Party will apply in its territory the criteria and principles of the ICAO Code of Conduct, for the regulation and operation of computer reservation systems.